Wooleners/Cuckoo/README.md

 #Cuckoo

-a realtime vote application base react
+a real-time vote web application base on react

 ##installed